freenas/freenas-docs/userguide/install.rst

 Press :kbd:`Enter` to return to the first menu, shown in :numref:`Figure %s <grub_menu_fig>`.
-Highlight "3 Reboot System" and press :kbd:`Enter`.
+Highlight :guilabel:`3 Reboot System` and press :kbd:`Enter`.
 If booting from CD, remove the CDROM.
-As the system reboots, make sure that the device where %brand% was installed is listed as the first boot entry in the BIOS so the system will boot from it. %brand% boots into the "Console Setup" menu described in
-:ref:`Initial Configuration Wizard`.
+As the system reboots, make sure that the device where %brand% was installed is listed as the first boot entry in the BIOS so the system will boot from it. %brand% boots into the :guilabel:`Console Setup` menu described in :ref:`Initial Configuration Wizard`.